evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 343mm, and the rear discs are 328mm.

-[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving) combined with [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal).
-[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive)r coasting is not available in this model.
+[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.

 ## Exterior